Visiting Walt Disney World in August | magicintheplanning.com

 *This post may contain affiliate links.
 Click here to read my full disclosure policy.

-Planning a Disney World vacation in 2025?
-Be sure to check out our guide to all that the Walt Disney World Resort has to offer in the coming year!
-(You can also still check out our 2024 guide here!)
+Planning a Disney World vacation in 2026?
+Be sure to check out our guide to all that the Walt Disney World Resort has to offer this year!

 August At-a-Glance